calvinw-dotcom/Nommo2/README.md

 # Nommo2

 **Nommo2** is a Django-based web application that provides a Text-to-Speech (TTS) service.
-Users can input text, and the system generates MP3 audio files from the text using backend logic.
+Users can input URLs, and the system generates MP3 audio files from the text using backend logic.
 It features user authentication, a dashboard, and request tracking.
+To save on API calls, requested URLs are compared to those previously requested.
+If the URL has not been previously requested, we scrape the data and pass to the TTS API.
+However, if the URL has been requested previously, we simply return the file stored on the last call.

 ## Features